Gargaj/wuhu/README.md

 * Machine to handle it (any OS)

 ## Basic installation
-Note: there's an installation script available from https://gist.github.com/Gargaj/2a8cb8c015244b6431b9 that can pretty much set most things up on a blank Linux install.
+Note: there's an installation script available from https://gist.github.com/Gargaj/2a8cb8c015244b6431b9 that can pretty much set most things up on a blank Linux install; however be warned that packages change and the script may not be always up-to-date. **The best solution is always to follow the steps below.**

 ### Apache
 1. Set up a basic Apache server with two virtual hosts, one for the users and one for the admins.
 One convenient way to configure this is